 One of the biggest toddler milestones is also the most worrisome: the transition from a crib to a “big kid” bed.
 Parents worry that their toddler, freed from the confines of a crib, will wander the house at night and perhaps get hurt.
 Or maybe they’ll keep bouncing out of bed during the night, preventing the family from getting sleep.

 Are you in that boat?
-Here are three tips to make the transition seamless.
+Here are three tips to make the crib-to-bed transition seamless.

 1. Don’t worry; be happy

 When parents are anxious about the transition to a toddler bed, they can unwittingly pass on their anxiety to their child, says psychologist and mom Dr. Elizabeth Lombardo, Ph.D., author of A Happy You: Your Ultimate Prescription for Happiness.

 “Children are like sponges, and they pick up on our fears and anxieties,” she says.
 Do your best not to transmit your nerves to your tot – talk about the new bed as an exciting new step, not a worrisome obligation.

 Toddlers are notoriously hungry for more independence and personal power, so give them some control over the change.
 Allow tots to pick out their new bedding or choose which toys get to come to the new bed.
 “My daughter was really vocal about what kind of bed she wanted and the sheets she liked,” says Jenna Monroe of Roseville.
 “It really helped her get excited.”

 Help your child prepare for the transition by creating a “big kid bed” countdown.
 One to two weeks before making the switch, tell your child that he’ll be moving to a special new bed.
 Then, cross off the days on the calendar and talk excitedly about the big day with your child.
 But don’t set the date too far in advance; a buildup of several weeks could make your child anxious instead of eager.